 Tiger Keeper talks – these 15-minute tiger interaction sessions usually take place at 11:45 AM.
 Tigers don’t mind getting wet, and they do like their treats.
 But sometimes it’s too wet for the keepers’ comfort.

 Also, thunder and lightning make kitties of all sizes skittish.
 Especially since thunderstorms are rare in San Diego.
 You can hardly blame keepers for not wanting to get their fingers close to an agitated 300-pound tiger.

 3) Reserve a Tour or Safari Without Worry

 If your paid Safari is canceled due to bad weather, you can either reschedule or get a refund.
 Your safety and that of the animals are the biggest concerns at Safari Park.

 The staff at the park works very hard to notify you of cancelations as soon as they know.
 They understand that many people have to travel almost an hour to get there.
 So they do their best to save you from making an unnecessary trip.

 The very popular Caravan Safaris have canvas roofs on the trucks.
 So you don’t have to sit still while being dripped upon if it is raining.

 The following 3 attractions are sometimes shut down or canceled because of bad weather.
 You can reschedule or get a refund:

 - Cheetah Safari – Wet.
 Cat.
 Enough said.

 - Balloon Safari – Will close if it’s windy.
-Sometimes this attraction closes down during bright, sunny days because of strong breezes.
+Sometimes this attraction closes down on bright, sunny days because of strong breezes.

 - Ziplines may not be operating.
 If the lines are too wet they aren’t safe.

 4) Sun Up Cheetah Safaris still happen

-Seeing a cheetah run full speed is brain-boggling and should not be missed.
+The free Cheetah Run has been suspended due to COVID.
+But you can still see a cheetah run at full speed in the Sun Up Cheetah Safari.
+It’s brain-boggling and should not be missed.
 Light rain or drizzle doesn’t stop cheetahs from hunting in the wild.
 And it doesn’t stop the Safari Park’s spotted speedsters from chasing a lure.
 But sometimes, being cats, they just don’t feel like running in the wet.